doncandela/mgah/mgah.md

 #### Why do it<a id="why-gpu-pc"></a>

 A relatively inexpensive GPU can offer significant speedups.
-For example in [test results](#gpu-list) on the candela-21 PC assembled in 2022 the \$300 GPU was about four times faster than the \$550 16-core CPU chip for operations on large dense and sparse matrices.
+For example in test results [shown below](#gpu-list) on the candela-21 PC assembled in 2022 the \$300 GPU was about four times faster than the \$550 16-core CPU chip for operations on large dense and sparse matrices.

 If the code might eventually be transferred to an HPC cluster, the more capable GPUs on the HPC nodes should offer even greater speed-ups than this.

+#### Non-NVIDIA GPUs<a id="non-nvidia"></a>

+Both PyTorch and CuPy can use AMD GPUs, which use [ROCm](https://rocm.docs.amd.com/en/latest/what-is-rocm.html) drivers (vs CUDA drivers for NVIDIA GPUs).
+It seems PyTorch can also use an MPS GPU on a Mac.
+I don't have an AMD GPU  or a Mac and haven't tried these things.

 #### Installing NVIDIA drivers<a id="nvidia-drivers"></a>